Poles to vote in one of most important elections in decades

 Yet, Law and Justice heads into Sunday’s election to the 460-seat lower house and the 100-seat Senate as Poland’s most popular party, largely thanks to generous social spending and an assertive Poland-first stance toward the EU and other countries.

-Concerns about democracy have made this one of the country’s most momentous election since the fall of communism 30 years ago.
+Concerns about democracy have made this one of the country’s most momentous elections since the fall of communism 30 years ago.
 Critics fear Poland’s illiberal turn could become irreversible if the party wins another four-year term.

 In a sign of the deep divide in Polish society, the party’s supporters approve of its conservative defense of the traditional family.
 For a country whose fate was largely controlled by foreign powers for much of the past two centuries, many Poles like to project strength to the outside world and credit the powerful party leader Jaroslaw Kaczynski with defending the nation’s interests when it takes a defiant stance to European partners.